Tudor Rickards: Career

-The influences and inspirations for his insights and research are diverse, and include chess, poetry, sport and politics.
 He is developing the use of non-traditional fictional modes for exploring issues in leadership theory.
-The world of nature has also been a powerful source of inspiration, with well-publicised work on intelligent horsemanship and the lessons it offers for the workplace, and profiling management and leadership styles using animal behaviour.
+The world of nature has also been a source of inspiration, with work on intelligent horsemanship and the lessons it offers for the workplace, and profiling management and leadership styles using animal behaviour.
 His work has been criticised for attempting to learn lessons from studying animal rather than human behaviour.

-He was the guest speaker for the 2014 Alex Osborn memorial event at Buffalo State University on the theme of [ Dissecting Creativity].
-The interview was conducted by Gerard Puccio, chair and Professor at the International Center for Studies in Creativity [ICSC] at Buffalo State University.
-The annual event honors the life and work of Alex Osborn who did much of his pioneering work on stimulating creativity at ICSC.
+He was the guest speaker for the 2014 Alex Osborn memorial event at Buffalo State University on the theme of Dissecting Creativity.

 In March 2015, Rickards took part in a keynote introduction to the ARTEM Organizational Creativity International Conference in Nancy, France, on rethinking paths on creativity to move organizations towards sustainability.

 On 17 April 2015, Rickards co-presented Taking Tough Decisions: A Creative Problem-Solving Approach with Dr Rebecca Baron (Associate Dean General Practice Health Education North West) at the Fifth National Medical Leadership conference at the Macron Stadium, Bolton.

-In 2015, Rickards began his first self-publishing project which culminated in the release of the eBook "The Manchester Method: A Leaders We Deserve Monograph" which is based on over a thousand posts originally published on his blog, Leaders We Deserve, over the period 2006–2015.